 This policy is made under the Personal Information Protection and Electronic Documents Act.
 It is a complex Act and provides some additional exceptions to the privacy principles that are too detailed to set out here.
 There are some rare exceptions to the commitments set out above.

 For more general inquiries, the Information and Privacy Commissioner of Canada oversees the administration of the privacy legislation in the private sector.
 The Commissioner also acts as a kind of ombudsman for privacy disputes.
-The Information and Privacy Commissioner can be reached at:
+The Office of the Privacy Commissioner of Canada can be contacted at:

 112 Kent Street Ottawa, ON K1A 1H3